Butler’s plans for an on-campus, residential experience

 The Butler Way

 Campus operations at Butler are open, and faculty and staff are working diligently to prepare the campus in a way that promotes the health and well-being of the entire Butler community.

-The success of Butler’s plan to return to campus is dependent upon maintaining, and deepening, our culture of care and personal responsibility for oneself and others.
+The success of Butler’s on-campus plan is dependent upon maintaining, and deepening, our culture of care and personal responsibility for oneself and others.
 Every member of the Butler community must do their part, in the spirit of The Butler Way, to protect one another.
 Now more than ever.

 Whether you live on campus, commute from home, or have chosen a fully remote educational experience, it is important that you take precautions to prevent the spread of COVID-19.
 All students are expected to follow the guidelines in the Student Commitment for Personal and Community Well-Being and to fully comply with policies, protocols, and guidelines to promote the overall health and safety of our community.

 The Butler Student Handbook outlines the Rules of Conduct that all students are expected to follow.
 The Rules of Conduct apply to both recently created COVID-19 policies and procedures, as well as established expectations for individuals and student groups.

 Students are responsible for regularly visiting this website for the most current information.
 Details and announcements will be added as decisions are made throughout the summer.
 Check back frequently, and stay informed about everyone’s role in creating a successful academic year.